 Areas of expertise include:

 - Handling certification matters and other complex hearings;

 - Monitoring trials to preserve issues on appeal;

 View appellate decisions which we have handled.

 Kay Nord Hunt, chair of Lommen Abdo’s appellate group, has herself handled more than 600 appeals in state and federal courts.
-Because Lommen Abdo is a broad-based litigation and business firm, the appellate group, which includes Ms. Hunt, Bryan Feldhaus and Leah Isakson, have handled appeals in virtually every area of the law before the Minnesota and Wisconsin state and federal appellate courts.
+Because Lommen Abdo is a broad-based litigation and business firm, the appellate group, which includes Ms. Hunt, Michelle Kuhl, and Brent Tunis, has handled appeals in virtually every area of the law before the Minnesota and Wisconsin state and federal appellate courts.
 It also provides appellate services in such specialty courts at the U.S. Tax Court, the Bankruptcy Appellate Panel and the Workers’ Compensation Court of Appeals.
 The appellate group handles appeals for our litigation clients as well as appeals on cases initiated by other firms.
-We represent clients in disputes involving liens, family law, insurance, employment, contracts, shareholder disputes, professional liability and many other matters.
+We represent clients in disputes involving liens, family law, insurance, employment, contracts, shareholder disputes, professional liability, tax and many other matters.